-Are Full Spectrum Products Legal?
+Full Spectrum FAQs

-What is the Entourage Effect?
+What is the entourage effect?

 The "entourage effect" is a term you'll often hear when talking about cannabis products.
 It's the idea that all the plant's natural parts—like cannabinoids, terpenes, and flavonoids—work better together than they do on their own.
 Think of it like a team: each player is good, but when they all work together, they're unstoppable.
 This teamwork creates a stronger, more balanced effect that many people find more beneficial than using just one part of the plant.

 You might experience things like drowsiness, dry mouth, or even a bit of a "high" feeling.
 It's also possible to have changes in appetite.
 These side effects aren't for everyone, but they're more likely if you're new to cannabis or take a higher dose.
 Always start with a low dose and see how your body reacts, especially if you're using it for the first time or mixing it with other medications.

 Can full spectrum products trigger a failed drug test?

 Our hemp-derived full spectrum products contain THC that could appear on a drug test.